TheSlabby/TheSlabby.github.io/index.md

 ## Welcome to My Website

-Hello!
 I'm Walker, a Computer Engineering student at Auburn University with a passion for technology, programming, and cybersecurity.
 I enjoy working on various projects, from web development to computer graphics, and I'm always eager to learn and apply new skills.

 ### Blog Posts